RatioInteractive/DevPractices/pages/sprints.md

 Sprints
 =
 In Agile design and development, projects move forward via a series of iterations called sprints.
 Each sprint is typically two to four weeks long.
-Sprints have the following vital elements.
+Sprints have a number of vital elements.

 Sprint Elements
 -
-#### element
+#### Sprint Planning Meeting
 + points

-#### element
+#### Daily Standup
 + points

+#### Sprint Demo
++ points

-#### element
+#### Sprint Retrospective
 + points

 notes